Mahmood Mosque (Malmö)

 The Mahmood Mosque (Mahmoodmoskén) is a mosque in Malmö, Skåne County, Sweden.

 History

-The mosque construction project started in 1999.
+Construction of the mosque started in 1999.
 The mosque was officially opened on 13 May 2016 during Friday sermon delivered by Mirza Masroor Ahmad and inaugurated a day after in a ceremony attended by the Chairperson of Malmö City Council.

 Architecture

-The 2,000 m2 mosque complex consist of 5 buildings, which also includes two-bedroom accommodation, sports hall, offices and a library.
-The mosque consist of two prayer halls, one for male and the other for female.
+The 2,000 m2 mosque complex has 5 buildings, including two-bedroom accommodation, a sports hall, offices and a library.
+The mosque consists of two prayer halls, one for male and the other for female.
 In total, the mosque can accommodate up to 1,700 worshipers.
 It was constructed with a total cost of SEK37.5 million.